 The orange variety we are most associated with is softer and sweeter than other sweet potato varieties like purple Japanese Sweet Potatoes, but I encourage you to get out of your comfort zone.
 Japanese sweet potatoes are starchier and closer to what yucca root feels like, and goodness are they delicious.

 Are sweet potatoes paleo?

-Yes, you can definitely eat sweet potatoes paleo, but some people who follow the paleo diet prefer to limit their consumption in order to avoid consuming too many carbohydrates that spike their blood sugar levels.
+Yes — sweet potatoes are generally considered a paleo-approved food, however, some paleo dieters prefer to limit their consumption to avoid consuming too many carbohydrates that spike their blood sugar levels.